Bhattacharya-Lab/lociPARSE/README.md

    chmod a+x runQA.sh && ./runQA.sh
    ```

 5. The script will generate features for every ID listed in Input/input.txt and store in individual folder inside 'Feature' folder.
-Then it will run inference and store global lDDT prediction per target (pMoL) and per nucleotide prediction (pNuL) in individual folder inside 'Prediction' folder.
+Then it will run inference and store predicted molecular-level lDDT (pMoL) and predicted nucleotide-wise lDDT (pNuL) in "score.txt" in individual folder inside 'Prediction' folder.

+6. First line in the output "score.txt" shows pMol score.
+Each of the subsequent lines sepcify 2 columns: column 1: nucleotide number and column2: pNuL score.